gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 2. Turn off the data stores sync on the hot stand by side
 3. Manually run S3backup with date+time suffix
 4. On the hot standby, manually run `databaseReset <date+time>`
-5. Deploy the release to hot stand-by
+5. Deploy the release to hot stand-by by following the instructions in `docs/sop/PROVISIONING_PRODUCTION.md` in:
+   1. "Provisioning live for [...]" section, the one that matches the current Host stand-by
+   2. "Deployment to a specific live environment" section for the Hot stand-by
 6. Have the business team to validate the hot standby deployment (Blue)
 7. If validated, Swap the DNS records between the EIPs of the current production and the hot stand by
    1. if not validated, see B.2 item below